-Alternative 1 (No Action) would retain the measures established through Amendment 16, which became effective on July 19, 2009.
+No Action Alternative 1 would retain the measures established through Amendment 16, which became effective on July 19, 2009.
 The measures include a 315,523 lbs gutted weight (350,231 lbs whole weight) quota during January-June and 302,523 lbs gutted weight (302,523 lbs whole weight) quota during July-December.

 In July-December 2009, the 302,523 lb gutted weight vermilion snapper was closed on September 18, 2009 but the quota was exceeded.
-Examination of logbook data indicates the quota would have been met on September 9, 2009 (Table 4-10).
+Examination of logbook data indicates the quota would have been met on September 9, 2009 (Table 1).
 Using catch per trip information from the NMFS logbook, it was predicted in 2008 that the 302,523 lb gutted weight quota would have been met on September 16, 2008.
 Therefore, the timing of the July-December quota closure would have been similar in 2008 and 2009.
-Further, the number of trips and magnitude of vermilion snapper landings during August 2008 and August 2009 was similar (Table 4-11).
+Further, the number of trips and magnitude of vermilion snapper landings during August 2008 and August 2009 was similar (Table 2).
 An increase in the number of trips and a corresponding increase in landings might have been expected following the implementation of new management regulations to reduce the vermilion snapper quota.
-The July-December 2010 quota was met on October 7, 2010.

-Table 4-10.
+Table 1.
 Date July-December 302,523 lb gutted weight quota expected to be met.